ScilifelabDataCentre/dds_cli/.github/pull_request_template.md

+> **Before submitting the PR, please go through the sections below and fill in what you can.
+If there are any items that are irrelevant for the current PR, remove the row.
+If a relevant option is missing, please add it as an item and add a PR comment informing that the new option should be included into this template.**

+> **All _relevant_ items should be ticked before the PR is merged**

 # Description

-Please include the following in this section

-- [ ] Summary of the changes and the related issue
+- [ ] Add a summary of the changes and the related issue
-- [ ] Relevant motivation and context
+- [ ] Add motivation and context regarding why the change is needed
-- [ ] Any dependencies that are required for this change
+- [ ] List / describe any dependencies or other changes required for this change

-Fixes # (issue)
+- [ ] Fixes [link to issue / Jira issue ID]

 ## Type of change

+- [ ] Documentation
+- [ ] Workflow
+- [ ] Security Alert fix
-- [ ] Bug fix (non-breaking change which fixes an issue)
+- [ ] Bug fix (non-breaking)
-- [ ] New feature (non-breaking change which adds functionality)
+- [ ] New feature (non-breaking)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] Breaking change (breaking, will cause existing functionality to not work as expected)
-- [ ] This change requires a documentation update

 # Checklist:

-Please delete options that are not relevant.

-- [ ] Any dependent changes have been merged and published in downstream modules
-- [ ] Rebase/merge the branch which this PR is made to
-- [ ] Product Owner / Scrum Master: This PR is made to the `master` branch and I have updated the [version](../dds_cli/version.py)
-- [ ] I am bumping the major version (e.g. 1.x.x to 2.x.x) and I have made the corresponding changes to the API version

-## Formatting and documentation
+## General

 - [ ] I have added a row in the [changelog](../CHANGELOG.md)
-- [ ] The code follows the style guidelines of this project: Black / Prettier formatting
+- [ ] Code change
-- [ ] I have performed a self-review of my code
+  - [ ] Self-review of code done
-- [ ] I have commented my code, particularly in hard-to-understand areas
+  - [ ] Comments added, particularly in hard-to-understand areas
+  - [ ] Documentation is updated

+## Repository / Releases

+- [ ] Blocking PRs have been merged
+- [ ] Rebase / update of branch done
+- [ ] Product Owner / Scrum Master
+  - [ ] The [version](../dds_cli/version.py) is updated (PR to `master` branch)
+  - [ ] I am bumping the major version (e.g. 1.x.x to 2.x.x)
-- [ ] I have made corresponding changes to the documentation
+    - [ ] I have made the corresponding changes to the API version

+## Checks

+- [ ] Formatting: Black & Prettier checks pass
-- [ ] My changes generate no new warnings
+- [ ] CodeQL passes

-## Tests
+- [ ] Tests

-- [ ] I have added tests that prove my fix is effective or that my feature works
+  - [ ] I have added tests for the new code
-- [ ] New and existing unit tests pass locally with my changes
+  - [ ] The tests pass